attackingzcash/attackingzcash.github.io/anonset/index.md

 # Conclusions

-Zcash investors are being grossly lied to, with cooked statistics that border on outright lies, as well as lies of omission about how the surveillance tech of ChainAnalysis and Ciphertrace actually work.
+Zcash investors are being grossly lied to, with cooked statistics that border on outright lies, as well as lies of omission about how the surveillance tech of ChainAnalysis, Elliptic and Ciphertrace actually work.

 Electric Coin Company is part of the Military-Industrial-Surveillance complex, which involves all blockchain analysis companies and the Law Enforcement/Government entities which pay them like an IT department.
 These